RobinsonGroup/robinsongroup.github.io/docs/people.md

 Pediatrics  and obtained a Habilitation (roughly equivalent to a PhD) in Human Genetics at the Charité - Universitätsmedizin Berlin.
 He led the Bioinformatics group at the Institute for Medical Genetics and Human Genetics at the Charité from 2004-2016.
-From 2016-2-23, he led a research group at  the Jackson Laboratory (JAX) for Genomic Medicine in Connecticut, USA.
+From 2016-2023, he led a research group at  the Jackson Laboratory (JAX) for Genomic Medicine in Connecticut, USA.
-From 2024, his primary affiliation will be with the Berlin Institute of Health (BIH) abd he will continue to lead a group at JAX.
+From 2024, his primary affiliation will be with the Berlin Institute of Health (BIH) and he will continue to be affiliated with JAX.

 <figure markdown>
 ![Peter Robinson](img/people/peter-robinson.jpg){ width="200" }